cksystemsteaching/selfie/book.md

 Why is it important to know how binary numbers work?
 Because binary numbers are used to represent virtually all other types of information: text, files, images, video, audio, even code and apps.
 Everything a computer does is essentially adding, subtracting, multiplying, dividing, and comparing binary numbers.
 To do that the machine uses Boolean Algebra, that is, Boolean Logic on bits, which may sound scary but is incredibly simple and easy to understand.
 So, we begin with bits, then binary numbers, and then Boolean Algebra.
 After that we focus on negative numbers which are a bit tricky but fun to explore and necessary for running code.
 The way they are handled is very cool.
 In fact, it turns out that it is just up to our interpretation of what a binary number such as 1010101 actually means.
 It may of course encode the positive number 85, if we interpret the bits as something called an unsigned integer, but it may also encode the negative number -43, if we interpret the bits as signed integer.
 We continue exploring that line of thought by showing how characters are encoded in bits.
 Here, it turns out that 1010101 may in fact also encode the uppercase letter U. Based on what we know about binary encodings of numbers and characters, we then show how those can be composed to encode larger structures such as text, files, images, video, audio, and even code and apps.

+The key lesson to be learned here is that 1010101 or any other bit sequence may encode whatever we want it to encode.
+However, some encodings are better than others for very good reasons.
+After all, the machine needs to work with these bits and eventually convert them back to human-readable form.
+We learn about all that as well.

-Try the following on your machine to see what selfie has to say about what 85 and thus 1010101 may actually be:
+Before we go into the details, try the following on your machine to see what selfie has to say about what 85 and thus 1010101 may actually be:

 ```
-./selfie -c examples/integer.c selfie. c -m 1
+./selfie -c examples/integer.c selfie.c -m 1
 ```

 The output of selfie shows that 85 is in fact 1010101 in binary which in turn may also stand for the uppercase letter U and even other things we learn about below: